iis4u2nv/in-a-jiffy/README.md

 ![Animation shows user clicking "Save This Book!" button to save books that appear in search results.
 The button label changes to "Book Already Saved" after it is clicked and the book is saved.](./Assets/21-mern-homework-demo-02.gif)

-A user can view their saved books on a separate page, as shown in the following animation:
+The user can view their saved books on a separate page, as shown in the following animation:

 ![The Viewing Lernantino's Books page shows the books that the user Lernaninto has saved.](./Assets/21-mern-homework-demo-03.gif)

-## Getting Started

-In order for this application to use a GraphQL API, you’ll need to refactor the API to use GraphQL on the back end and add some functionality to the front end.
-The following sections contain details about the files you’ll need to modify on the back end and the front end.

-**Important**: Make sure to study the application before building upon it.
-Better yet, start by making a copy of it.
-It's already a working application&mdash;you're converting it from RESTful API practices to a GraphQL API.

 ### Back-End Specifications

-You’ll need to complete the following tasks in each of these back-end files:
+Completed the following tasks in each of these back-end files:

 * `auth.js`: Update the auth middleware function to work with the GraphQL API.